Skip to content

 IRS Publication 4557 requires all tax preparers to maintain a Written Information Security Plan (WISP) documenting security policies and procedures.
 Your WISP must specifically address multi-factor authentication requirements for all users accessing taxpayer data, approved and prohibited authentication methods, account recovery procedures for lost or compromised devices, authentication log review frequency and assigned responsibilities, and user training requirements with completion documentation.

-During IRS audits or PTIN renewal reviews, you must demonstrate not just that 2FA exists, but that it is properly configured, actively monitored, and universally enforced across your practice.
-Regulators look for documented evidence of active management—not a one-time setup that was never revisited.
-The increasing frequency of attacks targeting tax firms makes this documentation even more essential for demonstrating due diligence.
+During IRS audits or PTIN renewal reviews, you must demonstrate not just that 2FA exists, but that it is properly configured, actively monitored, and universally enforced.
+Regulators look for documented evidence of active management, not a one-time setup that was never revisited.
+Download our free 2026 WISP template to get a pre-built framework that covers all Security Six documentation requirements.
+Our incident response planning guide covers additional requirements for handling security breaches when they occur.

 Protect Your Tax Practice with Expert Cybersecurity